 Dust Mites – Similar to cockroaches, dust mites produce harmful allergens that develop from their fecal pellets and body fragments.
 While these tiny organisms are not harmful themselves, the allergens they produce can cause chronic allergy and asthma symptoms.
 To put it into perspective, hundred of thousands of dust mites can live in your bedding, mattress, furniture or carpets at a time.
 While there truly is no way to get rid of them, having a functioning ventilation system can help keep symptoms at bay.

 How’s your home’s indoor air quality?
-Allow the team at Tyler Heating & Air Conditioning to provide a full in-home consultation so we can suggest ways to improve the air you breathe day-to-day.
+Allow the team at Tyler Heating, Air Conditioning, Refrigeration LLC to provide a full in-home consultation so we can suggest ways to improve the air you breathe day-to-day.
 Call 203-378-4700 for more information.